Human to Human Marketing

 That being said, be flexible.
 React to what is happening on a daily basis and if you need to bump that scheduled blog then do it.

 It is vital that you extend the human to human element to all areas of your marketing.
-This, of course, includes email campaigns, direct mailings and social media advertising.
+This, of course, includes email campaigns, direct mailings, and social media advertising.
 We all receive a sea of emails into our inboxes on a daily basis – how are you going to make sure your business’ stands out?
 When it comes to social media, algorithms are making updates from friends and family a priority.
 What are you going to do to ensure your updates are sought after and shared out?

 With all marketing avenues, you cannot rely on a ‘one size fits all’ approach.
 Do your research.
 Look at the analytics.
 What information have you gained from engaging with your customers?
 Give them what they want based on their interaction with your business.
-Use this data to personalise your campaigns and advertising to give your customer what they want.
+Use this data to personalise your campaigns and advertising to give your customers what they want.
 The result will be happy and loyal customers that convert.